Vladimir Korenev: Career

-By 2015, Koronev had become artistic director of the Faculty of Theatre Arts Abbot.
+By 2015, Koronev had become artistic director of the Faculty of Theatre Arts Abbot in Institute of Humanitarian Education and Information Technologies.

 Honours

 He was awarded People's Artist of Russia in 1998.

 Death

-In 2020, the actor tested positive for COVID-19 amid the COVID-19 pandemic in Russia.
+In 2020, the actor tested positive for COVID-19 amidst the COVID-19 pandemic in Russia.
 Korenev died from COVID-19 in Moscow on 2 January 2021.